 Summer is synonymous with vacation, but according to Project: Time Off’s latest State of American Vacation 2018, the American workforce gave up 705 million vacation days last year alone.
 This translates to $62 billion in lost income and benefits.
 Another way to look at it, according to a CNN article, workers donated $561 in “free” work to their employer by not using their vacation time.

-When was the last time you went on vacation—and totally disconnected?
-Many employees mistakenly believe that taking time off will jeopardize their opportunity to be promoted or get a raise.
-Not true!
-According to one study, individuals who take fewer than 10 of their vacation days per year had a 34.6% likelihood of receiving a raise or bonus in a three-year period of time.
+When was the last time you went on vacation and totally disconnected?
+Many employees mistakenly believe that taking time off will jeopardize their opportunity to be promoted or get a raise, which couldn’t be further from the truth.
+According to a study conducted by the US Travel Association, individuals who take fewer than 10 of their vacation days per year had a 34.6% likelihood of receiving a raise or bonus in a three-year period of time.
 People who took more than 10 of their vacation days had a 65.4% chance of receiving a raise or bonus.
-Research has also shown that taking vacations has numerous brain-enhancing 1. benefits, especially if you’re traveling to a different environment.
+Research has also shown that taking vacations has numerous brain-enhancing benefits, especially if you’re traveling to a different environment.

 Having a healthy work-life balance includes being able to refresh and enjoy your time away from the office and reconnect with family and friends.
-If these steps sound unachievable to you, or if you feel as if you may need some coaching to address overwhelm and time management more effectively, contact us today to learn more about our Executive Quick Start 1:1 Take Back Your Life!® Coaching .
+If these steps sound unachievable to you, or if you feel as if you may need some coaching to address overwhelm and time management more effectively, contact us today to learn more about our Take Back Your Life! and Executive Coaching programs.